bohnelang/Apache2_ReverseProxy_Typo3_Avoid_Webindexing_for_SecureLinks_SDL/Readme.md

 ## Introduction

-On Typo3 you have files that are only temporarely available by this URL.
-Normally web crawler do index this content and URL.
-Unfortunately the URL is onley valid for short time and thus web crawler should not index this content.
+On Typo3 you have files that are only temporarely available by its URL.
+Normally web crawler do index all content and URLs.
+Unfortunately some URLs are only valid for short time and thus web crawlers should not index this content.
 Otherwise you will notice in log fles a lot of 404 requests.

 ## Solution
 In http header you could place infoation for web crawler: